-The meeting held in Brives-Charenac in the Haute-Loire region of southern France from 24-29 August, 1998, with 53 participants from institutions in 11 countries, successfully brought together tephrochronology and volcanism (as represented by COT) and their relationship to humans in antiquity (Fig. 6).
-The latter aspect was represented by Commission 31, 'Humans and Active Volcanoes during History and Prehistory', of the International Union of Prehistoric and Protohistoric Sciences (IUSPP) (Table 3).
+The meeting held in Brives-Charensac in the Haute-Loire region of southern France from 24 to 29 August 1998, with 53 participants from institutions in 11 countries, successfully brought together tephrochronology and volcanism (as represented by COT) and their relationship to humans in antiquity (Fig. 6).
+The latter aspect was represented by Commission 31, "Humans and Active Volcanoes during History and Prehistory", of the International Union of Prehistoric and Protohistoric Sciences (UISPP) (Table 3).